 Lifting each other up

 Part of building alternatives to that mentality is unabashedly lifting each other up.
-If Feminist Oasis could be encapsulated in a GIF, it would be this one by artist Libby Vanderploeg, entitled “Lift each other up”:
+If Feminist Oasis could be encapsulated in a GIF, it would be this one by artist Libby Vanderploeg, entitled “Lift each other up”

 There is no shortage of work to be done in any or all of these arenas.
 We are seeing more and more like-minded organizations, businesses and entrepreneurs emerge with unabashed values-centric practices.

-One of our values is “Yes, and!” — meaning that there is space for all of this work to be done.
+is “Yes, and!” — meaning that there is space for all of this work to be done.
 And there is space for everyone to be doing it in the way that best fits them, with focuses that they care about the most.

 To bring this goal into practice in a very tangible way, we hope to organize regular parties and celebratory events where our sole purpose is just to lift up those around us doing amazing things.
 We want to collaborate with many mission-aligned entites, and are excited about continuing to lift each other up in all the ways.